Speculative poetry

-Speculative poetry is a genre of poetry that focusses on fantastic, science fictional and mythological themes.
+Speculative poetry is a genre of poetry that focuses on fantastic, science fictional and mythological themes.
 It is also known as science fiction poetry or fantastic poetry.
 It is distinguished from other poetic genres by being categorized by its subject matter, rather than by the poetry's form.
 Suzette Haden Elgin defined the genre as "about a reality that is in some way different from the existing reality."

 Due to the similarity of subject matter, it is often published by the same markets that publish short stories and novellas of science fiction, fantasy and horror, and many authors write both in speculative fiction and speculative poetry.
 The Rhysling Award was the first major award for an individual speculative poem, first given in 1978 with the founding of the US-based Science Fiction & Fantasy Poetry Association.
 Since then, awards and recognition for poems, collections, and poets, has increased.
 In 2023, the Science Fiction and Fantasy Writers Association voted to allow poets entry into its organization, for the first time since its 1965 inception.